oroinc/platform/src/Oro/Bundle/LocaleBundle/Resources/doc/reference/managing-localizations.md

 **Oro\Bundle\LocaleBundle\Manager::getDefaultLocalization(\[$useCache = true\])**

-Gets default Localization.
-Default Localization is obtain from system configuration (see [OroConfigBundle](../../../../ConfigBundle/Resources/doc/system_configuration.md) for more informations).
+Gets the default Localization.
+Default Localization is obtained from the system configuration (see [OroConfigBundle](../../../../ConfigBundle/Resources/doc/system_configuration.md) for more informations).

-Example of usage:
+An example of usage:
 ```php
 $localizationManager = $this->get('oro_locale.manager.localization');
 $defaultLocalization = $localizationManager->getDefaultLocalization();